 Firstly, why is it worth doing?

-Being recognised externally as a Best Company to Work For is a great way to shout about your company culture and engagement, and it can be a contributing factor in helping you to promote your brand and hire key talent.
+Becoming a Best Company to Work For is a great way to shout about your company culture and engagement, and it can be a contributing factor in helping you to promote your brand and hire key talent.
 But the reasons for being part of the survey goes beyond having a successful ranking, it provides a comprehensive way of understanding employee engagement and to benchmark externally against competitors, on a regional, national or industry sector where meaningful change can be made.

 The survey results don’t just give you a score, they give you a real opportunity to understand how your colleagues feel about their work and insight to acknowledge opportunities for change to create a happier and more productive team.
 For example, at Bionic we could drill down into questions such as ‘What would make this a better workplace’ and ‘What can your organisation do to support you at this time’.
 That enabled us to deliver a direct programme of improvement in response to feedback.

-How long does it take to do?
+How long does it take to become a Best Companies to Work For?

 There is total flexibility in when you take the survey, so it can be done when it suits you, and you can take the survey on a quarterly basis.
 Best Companies only ever take your highest score into consideration for the league table ranking and accreditation.